 If you’re studying from home, read Student Space’s guide to coping with this.

 Share the problem

-There’s no shame in admitting you’ve been slacking.
+There’s no shame in admitting you’re having issues focusing.
 In many ways, it takes courage to admit the only time you get your head down is when it hits the pillow.
 What’s more, people will want to help.
 Whether it’s a good friend, a course tutor or your student welfare officer, they can help you get back on track.
 But first, of course, you have to want to help yourself.